Some New Addition Formulae for Weierstrass Elliptic Functions: Preliminaries

 We may define weights, denoted \(\mathrm{wt}\), by

-From this definition, it is easy to see that any formula in this paper is of homogeneous weight.
+From this definition, it is possible to deduce a weight for every object in the paper such that every formula in the paper is of homogeneous weight.
 In general a numerical subscript throughout this paper will refer to the corresponding (negative) weight, except for the classical constants $g_2$ and $g_3$, which have weight $-4$ and $-6$ respectively.

 Any differential of the first kind is a constant multiple of